There are a number of different services that will let you record remote conversations.

 You simply send your guest an invite link and everything is configured through the browser.

-There is a neat little soundboard feature so you can upload intros, outros, ads, or whatever audio you regularly use in episodes.
+There is a neat little soundboard feature so you can upload intros, outros, music, ads, or whatever audio you regularly use in episodes.
 Then you just click a button to have them play.
 This can save a ton of time when it comes to editing.

 I also like that you can connect Dropbox and have your recordings automatically saved there as that’s what I use to save and more importantly, back up my episode files.